iluwatar/java-design-patterns/mediator/README.md

 ---
+title: "Mediator Pattern in Java: Simplifying Object Communications in Complex Systems"
-title: Mediator
+shortTitle: Mediator
+description: "Learn how the Mediator Design Pattern reduces complexity in object communication and improves system maintainability with a centralized mediator in Java.
+Explore examples and implementation."
 category: Behavioral
 language: en
 tag:
   - Decoupling
   - Gang Of Four
   - Messaging
   - Object composition
 ---

 ## Also known as

 * Controller

-## Intent
+## Intent of Mediator Design Pattern

 The Mediator design pattern is intended to reduce the complexity of communication between multiple objects or classes in a system.
 It achieves this by providing a centralized mediator class that handles the interactions between different classes, thus reducing their direct dependencies on each other.

-## Explanation
+## Detailed Explanation of Mediator Pattern with Real-World Examples

 Real-world example